psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 An hour later a shepherd came by the way he himself had tramped.
 He was a tall, gaunt man with a squint.
 The small, pale-blue eyes glittered out of a mass of red hair that almost covered his face.
 He stood still, opposite Neil, and leaned on his *cromak*.

-"*Latha math leaf*" he said at last: " I wish you good day."
+"*Latha math leaf*" he said at last: "I wish you good day."

 Neil glanced at him, but did not speak.